Non GMO Soy Protein Powder –

 - Quality/source of the soybeans.
 Soybeans are one of the top 5 most genetically modified crops, leading to numerous concerns.
 Use of fertilizers, pesticides, etc., is another concern.

-- The Bottom Line: The soybean is nutrient and protein-rich.
+- The Bottom Line: Non-GMO soybeans should be nutrient and protein-rich.
 Quality control and processing methods make ALL the difference in soy protein powder supplements.

-The featured manufacturer of soy protein powder supplements has been making soy protein for nearly 60 years.
+The featured company is remarkably different from other dietary supplement manufacturers.
+They've manufactured soy protein powder supplements for 60 years.
 The company’s founders knew the health benefits of soy while realizing the potential detrimental factors.
 They knew that processing would make all the difference.

 Listed below are contrasts to concerns about soy expressed by some medical circles today and how adherence to quality overcomes every one--remember, processing of the soy ingredients makes the difference!: